meditationstuff/protocol_1/index.md

 # <a id="p16" href="#p16">p16:</a>

-gloss: "'patiently relax' (diaphragm first)"
+gloss: "'patiently relax' (diaphragm first)" / or "global (re-)balancing"

 Relax completely, including the breathing muscles; focus on relaxing the diaphragm, and all other breathing muscles, and everything, in that priority order, except, minimally, for anything needed posturally, for whatever posture you're in (e.g. seated, standing).
 (Alignment with gravity, if possible, can also reduce use of postural muscles---) but, let yourself drift slowly towards contortion, if the body is atttracted into contorted positions.
 Eyes can be open or closed.